Skip to Main Content

 How do I request that material be placed on course reserve?

 To request that material be placed on reserve for a current or upcoming course please use the Place Items on Reserve Form.
-Any general reserve or questions concerning the form should be directed via email to Rick Block.
+Any general reserve or questions concerning the form should be directed via email Jan Hartley, Director Resource Acquisition & Management.
 Instructors are responsible for compliance with applicable copyright law and should review the University and Library Policies below prior to submitting a request.

 How can I make material from the Library’s print collection available to students given the preference for electronic access?